Chinese, Vietnamese leaders pledge to strengthen political, economic ties - ExBulletin

 As the two ruling communist parties in the world, China and Vietnam should carry forward their traditional friendship and jointly promote the development of the world socialist cause, Xi said.
 I believe our path will become wider as we move forward.

-Mr Lam's three-day visit to China comes about two weeks after he was appointed general secretary of the Communist Party of Vietnam, the country's top political post.
-He succeeds Nguyen Phu Trong, who died last month after 13 years in office.
+Lam's three-day visit to China comes about two weeks after he was confirmed as general secretary of the Communist Party of Vietnam, the country's top political post.
+He succeeds Nguyen Phu Trong, who was appointed general secretary of the Communist Party of Vietnam. died last month after 13 years at the head of the party.

 Lam told Xi that the relationship with China was the top priority of Vietnam's foreign policy.